marcodsl/actix-benchmark/README.md

 # Actix Benchmarks

+## Disclaimer

+This benchmark was designed for a specific scenario.
+Do not take it into account when making decisions about your projects or your company's products.

+If you are in any doubt, I suggest you do your own tests according to your scenario and using tools and methods that suit your case.

 ## Abstract

 The purpose of this benchmark is to test whether using Dynamic Dispatch, instead of Static Dispatch, exclusively on the dependencies of a Handler impacts the performance of an application considerably.